jexia/jexia-sdk-js/extra_docs/ums/README.md

 # Jexia User Management System Module (UMS)
-UMS provides an ability to create user accounts, sign-in to the Jexia project with these accounts and perform data changes on behalf of any authorized user.
+UMS provides an ability to create user accounts, sign-in to the Jexia project with these accounts and perform data changes with permissions of any authorized user.
 Users can be created either with [Web Management Application](https://docs.jexia.com/getting-started/user-management/) or with `signup()` method of this module.

 #### Return values
-Those module methods that requre backend operations always return `Promise` type.
+Module methods that require backend operations always return `Promise` type.
 To obtain a value from it you can use either `then()` method or async function call.
 All further examples are written with `async`.